Unpasteurized raw honey

 a) Pasteurisation

-In summary, pasteurisation destroys the delicate and pleasant flavours that are hidden in each variety of raw honey.
-It is also responsible for destroying enzymes that prevent bees from being responsible for the activation of vitamins.
+Pasteurisation also destroys the delicate and pleasant flavours that are hidden in each variety of raw honey.
+It is also responsible for destroying enzymes that prevent the bees that are responsible for the activation of vitamins.

 Photo 4: Quote abot bees

-Honey is one of the most manipulated products on the market.
+Honey is one of the most manipulated food products actually.
 Since it is very easy to mix honey with other low quality or non-honey sources.
-This causes enormous damage to beekeepers, small and medium sized packers and honey shops.
+This causes enormous damage to beekeepers, small and medium sized packers and honey stores.

-However, there are parameters to detect these fraudulent practices, which are the following:
+However, there are indicators that can be used to detect these fraudulent practices:

 a) Origin of honey pollen